zorah/zorah.github.io/_pages/teaching_open.md

 (there are more topics here than available spots but I can only supervise a certain amount of students at the same time, please do not write emails if it says 0 spots available)

-All projects related to deep learning need to be implemented in PyTorch (not another framework).
+All projects related to deep learning need to be implemented in PyTorch.

 ### Fast Marching on a 3D Product Manifold